-Philadelphia University’s early acceptance partnership with the Drexel University School of Law allows students to complete their bachelor’s degree and law degree in only six years.
-This program allows qualified students to complete their first three years at Philadelphia University as part of the Law and Society program and then begin their law degree at the Drexel University School of Law.
-Upon successful competition of the first year at the Drexel University School of Law, students receive their bachelor’s degree in Law and Society from Philadelphia University.
-The bottom line is that this program cuts out one year of study and cost; the first year of law school at Drexel also counts as the senior year at PhilaU.
+Philadelphia University’s early acceptance partnership with Drexel University Thomas R. Kline School of Law allows students to complete their bachelor’s degree and law degree in only six years.
+This program allows qualified students to complete their first three years at Philadelphia University as part of the Law and Society program and then begin their law degree at the Kline School of Law.
+Upon successful competition of the first year at the Kline School of Law, students receive their bachelor’s degree in Law and Society from Philadelphia University.
+The bottom line is that this program cuts out one year of study and cost; the first year of law school at Kline School of Law also counts as the senior year at PhilaU.

 Admissions Criteria to the Early Assurance Program:

 - Minimum SAT score of 1200 (math + critical reading, with no individual section lower than 550), or a minimum ACT score of 27

 - A high school GPA of 3.5 or higher (or its equivalent)

 - Graduate in the top 10% of high school class

 - Successful completion of a mandatory admissions essay